-The annual carbon footprint of Booths and its product supply chains is estimated at 255,010 tonnes CO_2e per year.
-This is roughly one four-thousandth of the GHG footprint of UK consumption.1 To put this into perspective, this equates to a best estimate of 970g of CO_2e per £ spent by customers on the products covered in this study.
-Just over two thirds of this is attributable to farming and manufacturing.
-We estimate transport up to the distribution centre to be just 7.4% of the total, packaging 6.4%, refrigeration (comprising both gas leakage and electricity) 5.4%, warehousing and distribution 1% and other 'overheads' (the running of stores, offices and other Booths operations) at 11.5%.
+The annual carbon footprint of Booths and its product supply chains is estimated at 279,048 tonnes CO_2e per year.
+This is roughly one four-thousandth of the GHG footprint of UK consumption1.
+To put this in perspective, this equates to a best estimate of 1.0 kg of CO_2e per pound (£) spent by customers on the products covered in this study.
+Just over two-thirds of this is attributable to farming and manufacturing.
+We estimate transport up to the distribution centre to be just 5.7% of the total; packaging 5.5%; refrigeration (comprising both gas leakage and electricity) at 5.7%; warehousing and distribution centres at 0.8%; and other operations (the running of stores, offices and other Booths operations) at 10%.

-Figure 1: Total footprint of Booths products and supply chains 255,010 tonnes CO2e
+Figure 1: Total footprint of Booths products and supply chains 279,048 tonnes CO2e there is high variation, for example, between types of meat.